HJoyce1/ISORRS/README.md

-# Polar Outer Planet Ionospheric Outflow Model
+# IonoSpheric Outflow in Rapidly Rotating Systems (ISORRS) Model

-Repository for the development of the Polar Outer Planet Ionospheric Outflow model <br>
+Repository for the development of the model <br>
 More scientfic information available in doi.org/10.1029/2019JA027728 and doi.org/10.1029/2019JA027727 <br>
 This README file is focused more on the construction of and how to run the model <br>
-(yes I know polar is spelled wrong in the repo name, its a feature now, oops) <br>
-(Also absolutely open to calling it the POPI Model now, it's cute?) <br>
-(Also definitely requires some updating which I will do just so it's readable and PEP8 (ish))

 ## Get Started!
-You can run the `pw_20190502.py` as a function or from command line with arguments:
+You can run the `pw_1D_singlefieldline_FAC.py` as a function or from command line with arguments:
-`python3 pw_20190502.py 'jupiter' 0.01 100 3 33 0 0 1 0 'anything'`
+`python3 pw_1D_singlefieldline_FAC.py 'jupiter' 0.01 100 3 25 0 0 1 1 'save file name'`
 Check the docstring to see the argument meanings.
-Same with the other two versions.
+Same with the other versions of 'MAIN' modules.

 ## Contents
 ### dipolefield.py